 IA Clarington Canadian Balanced Class

-The Fund closed the year with 4.0% invested in cash and treasury bills, 46.8% in fixed-income securities and 49.2% in Canadian equities.
-There were no significant changes in the Fund’s asset mix during the quarter.
+The Fund closed the year with 2.5% invested in cash and treasury bills, 36.0% in fixed-income securities and 61.6% in Canadian equities.
+The Fund’s equity exposure has increased during the year as equities have outperformed bonds.

 Learn more about IA Clarington Canadian Balanced Class